-Their website information on gluten free products was last updated Sept 2015 and contains a full list of their gluten-free candies, baking products and syrups for the USA and Canada.
-It’s best to check the list yourself, as there are so many Hershey products to list and a few exceptions.
+Their website information on gluten free products was last updated Dec.
+2014 and contains a full list of their gluten-free candies, baking products and syrups for the USA and Canada.
+It’s best to check the list yourself, as there are so many Hershey products and a few exceptions.

 Hershey’s Kisses: Plain Kisses (silver and colored foil wrapped), Special Dark Mildly Sweet, Hugs, Filled Kisses (caramel, cherry cordial, vanilla creme, mint truffle), pumpkin spice flavored candies.